Frequently Asked Questions

 I thought this condition was only about breast cancer.
 Why is it called the breast cancer gene?

 The term 'breast cancer gene' is not a good representation of the condition.
 People with an inherited predisposition to breast cancer do not inherit a different gene than others.
 Rather, every person has certain genes that control cell division in areas in the body that include the breast, and various mutations within those genes elevate cancer risk for breast, and other types of cancer.
 BRCA1 and BRCA2 are the most common genes, that if mutated, elevate cancer risk.
 But, they are far from the only ones.
-The proper term for the condition is HBOC syndrome, which is increasingly being referred to as having 'risky genes' to be more inclusive to men, and because there are now many genes that fall under the HBOC syndrome umbrella, and that number will continue to grow.
+The proper term for the condition is HBOC syndrome, which is increasingly being referred to as having 'risky genes' to be more inclusive to men, and because there are now many genes that fall under the HBOC syndrome umbrella and the number will continue to grow.

 I heard that hereditary cancer is being diagnosed at younger ages.
 Is that true?